Is Legendary Norumbega In North America A Lost Viking Settlement?

 Part of Abraham Ortelius' atlas from 1570, showing "Norvmbega" among other somewhat mythical names for various areas as well as several phantom islands.
 Ortelius, Abraham (1527–1598) - The Library of Congress

-It is believed the word ordinates from one of the Algonquian languages spoken in New England and means "quiet place between the rapids" or "quiet stretch of water."
+The word originates from one of the Algonquian languages spoken in New England and means "quiet place between the rapids" or "quiet stretch of water."

-In 1886 inventor Joseph Barker Stearns built a mansion named "Norumbega Castle," which still stands on US Route 1 in Camden, Maine, overlooking Penobscot Bay.
-Many have tried to find mysterious Norumbega, but no-one has succeeded.
+In 1886, inventor Joseph Barker Stearns built a mansion named "Norumbega Castle," which still stands on US Route 1 in Camden, Maine, overlooking Penobscot Bay.
+Many have tried to find the mysterious Norumbega, but no one has succeeded.

 Horsford's Though-Provoking Theory Suggests Vikings Built Nurumbega